Arrested States in Persistent Active Matter: Gelation without Attraction: Introduction

 A particular collective behavior that has been widely studied is motility-induced phase separation (MIPS)~\cite{cates2015motility,fily2012athermal,redner2013structure,whitelam2018phase,cugliandolo2017phase,digregorio2018full}.
 MIPS, a kinetic phenomenon, is striking in its similarity to equilibrium phase separation such as in passive colloids with attractive interactions~\cite{Zaccarelli_2007}.
 The non-equilibrium phases and transitions between them while having exact analogs in equilibrium systems~\cite{cates2015motility,fily2012athermal,redner2013structure,whitelam2018phase,cugliandolo2017phase,digregorio2018full} exhibit anomalous fluctuations that can be traced back to their non-equilibrium nature.
 The universality of MIPS has led to the proposition that activity mimics attraction~\cite{redner2013structure}.
 Under certain conditions, the non-Brownian random walks representing active-particle dynamics can be mapped onto systems with detailed balance~\cite{PhysRevLett.100.218103}.

 In addition to phase separation, passive colloids exhibit dynamically arrested phases in the form of glasses and gels.
 These two types of disordered, amorphous solids have distinct structural and dynamical signatures.
 The glass transition occurs in both repulsive and attractive colloids at packing fractions close to random close packing and is structurally homogeneous on large length scales.
 Gelation in attractive colloids leads to strongly heterogeneous states with fluid-like regions coexisting with an arrested, percolated, dense phase~\cite{Zaccarelli_2007}.
-Active analogs of the glass transition~\cite{Berthier:2013aa,berthier2014nonequilibrium,ni2013pushing,C6SM01322H,nandi2017nonequilibrium,berthier2019perspective,Nandi7688} and jamming~\cite{fily2014freezing,PhysRevE.84.040301} have been explored extensively in active Brownian particles (ABPs) interacting via repulsive potentials.
-A review of the emergent behavior of active particles in crowded environments appears in ~\cite{RevModPhys.88.045006}.
-Recent work on an extreme limit of ABPs with very large persistence time of their self-propulsion direction has revealed fluctuations in the dense limit that are qualitatively different from those at short persistence times~\cite{mandal2019extreme}.
-In this limit of long persistence times, clustering and heterogeneous dynamics analogous to passive gels has been observed~\cite{levis2014clustering} lending further credence to the idea that activity can act as an effective attractive interaction.
+Active analogs of the glass transition~\cite{Berthier:2013aa,berthier2014nonequilibrium,ni2013pushing,szamel2015glassy,szamel2015glassy,C6SM01322H,berthier2017active,berthier2019perspective,nandi2017nonequilibrium,Nandi7688} and jamming~\cite{fily2014freezing,PhysRevE.84.040301} have been explored extensively in active Brownian particles (ABPs) interacting via repulsive potentials.
+A review of the emergent behavior of active particles in crowded environments appears in~\cite{RevModPhys.88.045006}.
+Recent work on an extreme limit of ABPs with long persistence time of their self-propulsion direction has revealed fluctuations in the dense limit that are qualitatively different from those at short persistence times~\cite{mandal2019extreme}.
+In this limit of long, yet finite persistence times, clustering and heterogeneous dynamics analogous to passive gels has been observed~\cite{levis2014clustering} lending further credence to the idea that activity can act as an effective attractive interaction.
+Similarly, soft disks with infinitely persistent active motion along quenched random directions also display a transition to an absorbing jammed phase above a critical density \cite{reichhardt2014absorbing}.
+Other studies have focussed on the variation of persistence times in such systems using the static fluid structure as well as non-equilibrium velocity correlations \cite{szamel2015glassy,C6SM01322H,berthier2017active,berthier2019perspective}.
+The activity-induced change in the effective attraction in these systems depends on the microscopic details of the particles as well as their persistence times, and therefore activity may enhance or suppress glassy dynamics.